 Career Boss Method helps you get ahead and stay ahead with your own gameplan.
 Your own playbook.

 “That’s great but I don’t have the time.”

 The reality is we’re all busy with already over-flowing plates.
 Nobody has the time to work on long courses that take weeks to complete.
 And while one-on-one coaching engagements are effective, they often require weeks or months of commitment and cost thousands of dollars.

-Steer Your Career was developed with the busy professional who wants bite-size learning in mind.
+Career Boss Method was developed with the busy professional who wants bite-size learning in mind.

-While it provides an end-to-end career strategy framework, Steer Your Career is delivered in a series of workshops that you can take one step at a time.
+While it provides an end-to-end career strategy framework, Career Boss Method is delivered in a series of workshops that you can take one step at a time.

 Each of the workshops is 90 or 120 minutes long and designed to maximize your learning experience through focused deep dives and plenty of practice opportunities.
 After the workshop, you can also participate in an online community for additional implementation support and network with folks who are as serious about their career as you are.

 While we cannot predict the future, we can plan for it.
-And Steer Your Career can help you position yourself so that you’ll never feel like the rug’s been pulled from under you.
+And the Career Boss Method can help you position yourself so that you’ll never feel like the rug’s been pulled from under you.